MomomeYeah/Python-Twitter-Monitor/README.md

 * `cd /vagrant` - go to the Vagrant working directory
 * `python3 monitor.py --handle <handle>` - use `--help` for additional options

+## Running the Program with Docker

+If you have Docker installed, the easiest way to run this program would be:

+* `docker build -t python-twitter-monitor .`
+* `docker run -itp 8000:8000 python-twitter-monitor`

 ## Known Limitations

 * Currently, Tweets are fetched using the legacy version of twitter.com, because